-Indeed, with the average waiting times for a non-urgent GP appointment around 13 days, and the number of people waiting longer than 4 hours in Accident and Emergency departments increasing, it is clear UK healthcare services are under unprecedented strain.[5]
-Furthermore, it is known that people living in areas of higher socio-economic deprivation are more likely to need primary and secondary health services, but that provision is in fact lower in these high-need neighbourhoods: the inverse care law.[6]
-The problem of timely access to healthcare services is therefore adversely affecting people in the most deprived communities - potentially further widening health inequalities and thereby putting even more pressure on healthcare services in the longer term.
-Previous work has shown that, in contrast to the inverse care law for GPs and hospital services, a positive pharmacy care law exists - whereby people living in areas of highest deprivation have better access to community pharmacies.[7]
-It is also known that the urbanity is an area is in important consideration for healthcare access, with people from urban areas living in greater proximity to GP services, when compared to people living in rural areas.[8]
-Community pharmacies therefore have the potential to reach people in the areas of greatest need thereby offering additional health care access in areas that are traditionally 'under doctored' - including rural areas.[8]
+Indeed, with the average waiting times for a non-urgent GP appointment around 13 days, and the number of people waiting longer than 4hours in A&E departments increasing, it is clear UK healthcare services are under unprecedented strain.5 Furthermore, it is known that people living in areas of higher socioeconomic deprivation are more likely to need primary and secondary health services, but that provision is in fact lower in these high-need neighbourhoods: the inverse care law.6 The problem of timely access to healthcare services is therefore adversely affecting people in the most deprived communities-potentially further widening health inequalities and thereby putting even more pressure on healthcare services in the longer term.
+Previous work has shown that, in contrast to the inverse care law for GPs and hospital services, a positive pharmacy care law exists-whereby people living in areas of highest deprivation have better access to community pharmacies.7 It is also known that the urbanity of an area is an important consideration for healthcare access, with people from urban areas living in greater proximity to GP services, when compared with people living in rural areas.8 Community pharmacies, therefore, have the potential to reach people in the areas of greatest need thereby offering additional healthcare access in areas that are traditionally 'underdoctored'including rural areas.8

-Despite the significant - and perhaps underutilised - potential of community pharmacies, austerity has seen the implementation of UK government funding cuts to the English community pharmacy sector - with some estimates suggesting one in four community pharmacies could close as a result of the reduced funding envelope.[9]
+Despite the significant-and perhaps underused potential of community pharmacies, austerity has seen the implementation of UK government funding cuts to the English community pharmacy sector-with some estimates suggesting one in four community pharmacies could close as a result of the reduced funding envelope.
 It has been argued that because community pharmacies cluster together, some can be cut without impacting on service provision.
-In a letter to the Pharmaceutical Services Negotiating Committee (PSNC - the body that represents NHS pharmacy contractors in England), the Department of Health state that "40% of pharmacies are in a cluster where there are three or more pharmacies within ten minutes' walk" and that "in some parts of the country there are more pharmacies than are necessary to maintain good access".[10]
-Despite these claims, and the potential impact on funding allocations and therefore service provision, there are no published studies that explore the clustering of community pharmacies in England, and how such clustering is linked to socio-economic deprivation, and urbanity.
-The research, therefore, aimed to: (1)

-explore the clustering of community pharmacies in England by ten minutes walking distance; and (2) determine the relationship between community pharmacy clustering, urbanity and deprivation.
+In a letter to the Pharmaceutical Services Negotiating Committee (the body that represents National Health Service (NHS) pharmacy contractors in England), the Department of Health state that '40% of pharmacies are in a cluster where there are three or more pharmacies within 10 min walk' and that 'in some parts of the country there are more pharmacies than are necessary to maintain good access.
+10 Despite these claims, and the potential impact on funding allocations and therefore service provision, there are no published studies that explore the clustering of community pharmacies in England, and how such clustering is linked to socioeconomic deprivation and urbanity.
+The research, therefore, aimed to: (1) explore the clustering of community pharmacies in England by 10 min walking distance and (2) determine the relationship between community pharmacy clustering, urbanity and deprivation.